knoup/xviii/README.md

 -------------------

-	-The player rolls a die and the result is multiplied by the unit's dist./dir. modifier.
+The player rolls a die and the result is multiplied by the unit's dist./dir. modifier.

 EXAMPLE:

 Player 1 has INF shooting at Player 2's CAV from 2 tiles away.
 Since INF has a modifier of 2d while shooting from this distance, his roll is multiplied by 2.
 Player 1 rolls 4 and inflicts 8 DMG on Player  2's CAV.

-	 ART and MOR are able to shoot with a "cone width" of 3, meaning they can shoot not only straight forward, but also one tile to the left and one tile to the right.
+ART and MOR are able to fire with a "cone width" of 3, meaning they can shoot not only straight forward, but also one tile to the left and one tile to the right.

 Melee Combat Rules